Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 How would I effectively deal with this problem if it was made up of separate bits and pieces? etc…

-Here your creative goal and objective is to adapt an existing idea in such a way that it will help you to successfully solve your problem.
+Here your creative goal and objective is to adopt an existing idea in such a way that it will help you to successfully solve your problem.

 Here are some questions you might like to ask:

 What else is like this?
 How could I use it?
 What effect would that have?
 How would it transform my perspective about the problem?

 Is there something similar to my problem, but in a different context?

 What solutions does the past bring to light about the current problem?

 What could I copy, borrow or steal from other approaches that were made in an attempt to solve this problem?

 These approaches individually may not have worked.
 However, if you combine a few of them together you may be surprised with the results.

 Whose characteristics, strategy and methods could I model or emulate in order to successfully overcome this problem?
 What effect would that have?
 How would it transform my perspective about the problem?